secretgraph/secretgraph/README.md

 -   `REQUIRE_USER`: require the binding of nets to user accounts (except admin created nets) (default: true)
 -   `ALLOW_REGISTER`: allow registering new users (default: false)
 -   `ALLOWED_HOSTS`: listen to hosts (default localhost)
+-   `TRUSTED_PROXIES`: set valid ip addresses (comma seperated) of reverse proxy, "all" for blind trust, "unix" for unix sockets (can be specified together with ip addresses).
+Used for retrieving client ip (default: unix)
 -   `HEADLESS`: activates `SECRETGRAPH_HEADLESS` (remove gui) (default: false)
 -   `NO_USERS`: removes user auth stuff, can only be enabled if `REQUIRE_USER` and `SECRETGRAPH_ADMINAREA` are off
 -   `SECRETGRAPH_ADMINAREA`: enable the admin area, allow admin login